Zaydism: Outside Arabia and Iran

+Evolution of the Zaydi Imamate in Yemen

-The Zaydis in Yemen had initially lived in the highlands and the northern territories, but the extent of their dominance away from their capital of 7 centuries, Saada, had been changing over time.
-Rassid dynasty was established after an Ottoman invasion in the 16th century.
-After another interaction with Ottomans, a new succession line was started in the 19th century by Muhammad bin Yahya Hamid ad-Din.
-With minor interruptions, these two dynasties ruled in Yemen until the creation of Yemen Arab Republic in 1962.
+The Zaydis in Yemen had initially lived in the highlands and the northern territories, but the extent of their dominance away from their capital of seven centuries, Sa'dah, had been changing over time.
+The Rassid dynasty was re-established under Al-Mansur al-Qasim after an Ottoman invasion in the 16th century.
+After another conflict with the Ottomans, a new succession line was started in the 19th century by Muhammad bin Yahya Hamid ad-Din.
+With minor interruptions, these two dynasties ruled in Yemen until the creation of the Yemen Arab Republic in 1962.

+The Rassid state had been founded under Jarudiyya thought; however, increasing interactions with Hanafi and Shafi'i schools of Sunni Islam led to a shift to Sulaimaniyyah thought, especially among the Hadawi sub-sect.
 While the rulers ostensibly conformed to Hadawi law (thus the "imamate"), the doctrines had to be modified to allow hereditary, as opposed to traditional merit-based, selection of imams.

+This transition did not happen abruptly, but through a long-lasting process from the fifteenth century onwards (termed "Traditionism" by Bernard Haykel) that saw the gradual merging of Zaydi doctrine with elements of Shafi'i Sunnism.
+By the mid-eighteenth century, the rulers of the Qasimi Imamate had become dynastic, a more formal state bureaucracy was established, and the traditional Zaydi notion of khurūj (revolt against unjust rule) was deemed unacceptable.